G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 ### Create a schedule and give it a name

-Open “Snapshot Schedules” and click “Create Snapshot Schedule” in the upper right corner.
+Open "Snapshot Schedules" and click "Create Snapshot Schedule" in the upper right corner.
 The system will ask you to enter a name.
 Name the schedule so that it will be easier to distinguish it from others later — for example, you can use a volume name: "Snapshot of \[your volume name\]".

 <img src="https://support.gcore.com/hc/article_attachments/5286531058321/mceclip0.png" alt="">